HJBerwick/HJBerwick.github.io/_posts/2024-04-19-Earthquake-Tracking-Dashboard-Using-Tableau.md

 We have now built all our individual elements to meet the requirements of our client.
 Our final step is to pull these all into a single dashboard and ensure it is visually appealing.

 To start, we will create a new dashboard from the taskbar at the bottom of the page.
-We can then see each of our worksheets listed on the left hand side, each ready to be dragged into place.
+We can then see each of our worksheets listed on the left-hand side, each ready to be dragged into place.
 Before we do this, let's give our dashboard a title, and to do so we can just give our tab a name and then check the "Show dashboard title" box in the bottom left of the page.
 We can then format this and move it to the appropriate position.

 We are now ready to add our worksheets to the dashboard, and we will ensure that the "Tiled" layout is selected in the bottom left.
 This will ensure that our charts snap nicely into position without the need to spend lots of time lining things up.
 We can then drag each chart into the desired location on the dashboard.
-It is worth noting at this point, that each chart will bring across its own filters and legends to the panel on the right hand side, so we can also remove any of these that aren't required.
+It is worth noting at this point, that each chart will bring across its own filters and legends to the panel on the right-hand side, so we can also remove any of these that aren't required.

 The one filter we know to be key is our date filter, and we can now look to apply a single version of this to all of our charts.
-We can do this by choosing the "Apply to Worksheets" option from the More Options menu for the relevant filter, and selecting all the worksheets we have added to the dashboard.
+We can do this by choosing the "Apply to Worksheets" option from the More Options menu for the relevant filter and selecting all the worksheets we have added to the dashboard.
 Once this is complete, we can also look to make better use of the space on our dashboard by, once again, navigating to the More Options menu, and selecting "Floating".
-This will allow us to move and resize our filter, and also increase the space provided to our charts, which was previously taken up by the filter panel on the right hand side.
+This will allow us to move and resize our filter, and also increase the space provided to our charts, which was previously taken up by the filter panel on the right-hand side.

 Now let's ensure it looks visually appealing.
 Firstly, we can right click in any empty space around our tables and charts and ensure it fits the "Entire View", or tile, we have placed this in.
 We can then look to adjust our colouring.
 In this case, we will change our dashboard and chart backgrounds to be black, ensure all text is white, and then further format and colour any titles, borders, grid lines, bars, etc, as desired.
 For some items, such as colouring the bars of our location analysis chart, we may need to go back to the source worksheet itself to adjust these.